ZephrFish/GhidraMacOS/README.md

 # Ghidra macOS Application Launcher
 I started using Ghidra recently and the brew install works fine but I wanted a .app to be able to launch from so this repo serves as a basline guide for creating a native macOS application launcher for Ghidra installed via Homebrew.

+Ultimately this technique can be used to create a .app file for any program that doesn't have an applications entry, you just need to modify the bundle files to match your app.

 ## Overview

 Ghidra installed via Homebrew provides `ghidraRun` command-line tool but no macOS `.app` bundle.
 This means no Spotlight, Launchpad, or Applications folder access.